SpookyGhost2D/SpookyGhost-data/README.md

 ## Textures

-- The `tree.png` spritesheet have been created by *Luz Maria Barros Rivas* and distributed under the terms of the *Creative Commons Attribution-ShareAlike 4.0 International License*
+- The spritesheets have been created by *Luz Maria Barros Rivas* and distributed under the terms of the *Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License*

 ## Icons